Nandana-Chigaterappa-HemanthKumar/Visual-Learning-Assistant-Framework-using-Text-To-Image-Diffusion-Models/README.md

 ├── Inference/                    # Model inference and generation scripts ├── Results/                      # Evaluation metrics, visual outputs, qualitative results ├── README.md                     # Project documentation

+## License
+This project is for academic use only.